razvanvancea/cli-git-pull-microservices/README.md

 source ~/.bashrc
 ```

-### Done. :100: Simply open up the terminal and type the alias that you set in the 3rd step
+### Done. :100: Open up the terminal and type the alias that you set in the 3rd step
 ```
 pullqa
 ```